Scholarships, bursaries, tuition, and training

 You may provide an employee, or former employee, with a scholarship or bursary on the condition that the employee returns to employment with you on completing the course.
 In this situation, the amount of the scholarship or bursary is considered to be employment income for the employee or former employee.

 You have to report on a T4 slip any scholarships, fellowships, or bursaries you gave to an employee if they primarily benefit the employee.
-If you get any questions from your employee about the income, you can refer him or her to Interpretation Bulletin IT75, Scholarships, Fellowships, Bursaries, Prizes, Research Grants and Financial Assistance, or to the General income tax and benefit package.
+If you get any questions from your employee about the income, you can refer him or her to S1-F2-C3: Scholarships, Research Grants and Other Education Assistance or to the General income tax and benefit package.